kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

   - Mitigations: What can be done to stop the bleeding, especially for already running user workloads?

-        Remove the pod.spec.HostUsers field or disable the feature gate.
+        Remove the pod.spec.hostUsers field or disable the feature gate.

   - Diagnostics: What are the useful log messages and their required logging levels that could help debug the issue?